phylake/rcss/readme.md

 ### Mixins

-A mixin is a Ruby module nested under `RubyCss` containing any number of methods
+A mixin is a Ruby module nested under `Rcss` containing any number of methods

     # A complete mixin that does nothing
-    module RubyCss
+    module Rcss
         module YourCollectionOfMixins
             def your_mixin
                 h = {}